1875 (Meiji 8) year of birth

 Mother Setsu passed away on August 15 in Hinode town, Matsuyama.

-1937 (Showa 12) 62 yrs.
+1937 (Showa 11) 62 yrs.

 Passed away on March 5 at San Diego hospital in the U.S., when he carried only 53 cents with him.
 A short funeral announcement was made in the san Diego Union of March 7.